-- 4. Click Locate Card(s) and the newly installed card should appear listed in the window. - 5.
+- 4. Click Locate Card(s) and any installed LightJockey ISA or PCI cards should appear. - 5.
 It is not necessary to restart Windows.
-Go to "Software installation" on page 28.
+Go to "Software installation" on page 32.

-Note that once the card is installed it may not show up in the Windows 2000 Device Manager.
-This can occur because of a driver problem, but will not prevent the LightJockey or the 4064 card from functioning correctly.
+Note that once the card is installed it may not show up in the Windows 2000/XP Device Manager.
+This can occur because of a driver problem, but will not prevent the LightJockey or the LightJockey 4064 card from functioning correctly.
 If this occurs, make a note of the memory address range that the card uses and when installing new devices in the future, ensure that they do not use memory in this range.

-Installing the PCMCIA interface on a Windows 2000 system
+Installing the LightJockey PCMCIA interface on a Windows 2000/XP system

-The PCMCIA interface provides two 512 channel DMX links.
+The LightJockey PCMCIA interface provides two 512 channel DMX links.
 One link may be used as a DMX input.
-For installation, please refer to the PCMCIA Adapter QuickStart User's Guide.
-Once you have installed the PCMCIA interface go to "Software installation" on page 28.
+For installation, please refer to the LightJockey PCMCIA Adapter QuickStart User's Guide.
+Once you have installed the PCMCIA interface go to "Software installation" on page 32.

-Note that although the PCMCIA interface is a "hot plug" interface (able to be removed while Windows is running), do not remove and re-insert the interfaces while LightJockey is running as the interfaces will not be re-initialized correctly.
+Note that although the LightJockey PCMCIA interface is a "hot plug" interface (able to be removed while Windows is running), do not remove and re-insert the interfaces while LightJockey is running as the interfaces will not be re-initialized correctly.
 To re-initialize the interfaces, restart LightJockey.

-Installing the USB interface on a Windows 2000 system
+Installing the LightJockey USB interface on a Windows 2000 system

-The Martin USB interface allows control of 512 DMX channels through a USB port.
-LightJockey version 1.08, build 4 or higher, is required.
-Windows 98 is recommended.
-Most versions of Windows 95 do not support the interface, however version OSR2 can be used.
+The LightJockey USB interface allows control of 512 DMX channels through a USB port.
+LightJockey version 2.2, or higher, is required.